 In addition to the differences in structure, eicosapentaenoic acid-derived eicosanoids are less biologically active than arachidonic acid-derived eicosanoids.
-However, in some case, they have the same potency.
-One of such example is the inhibition of the Tumor Necrosis Factor-α (TNF-α) production.
+However, in some cases, they have the same potency.
+One such example is the inhibition of the Tumor Necrosis Factor-α (TNF-α) production.

 Eicosanoids derived from EPA and DHA

 EPA and DHA-derived eicosanoids such as resolvins and protectins are some of the eicosanoids that have been shown to possess anti-inflammatory effects.
 For example, revolvin E1, D1, and protectin D1 have been found to inhibit transendothelial migration of the neutrophils thereby preventing the neutrophilic infiltration at the inflammatory site.
 In addition to these, revolving D1 has been shown to inhibit interleukin (IL)-1β production while protectin D1 inhibits the production of TNF-α and IL-1β.